Pistons vs. 76ers Player Props Betting Odds

-You can see player prop bet odds for Joel Embiid, Cade Cunningham and others on the Philadelphia 76ers and Detroit Pistons ahead of their matchup at 7:00 PM ET on Wednesday at Little Caesars Arena.
+Player prop bet options for Joel Embiid, Cade Cunningham and others are listed when the Philadelphia 76ers host the Detroit Pistons at Wells Fargo Center on Friday at 7:00 PM ET.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!